ronakg/awesome-flickr-gallery-plugin/README.txt

 * Create multiple galleries with different parameters
 * Select Photos from your Flickr Photostream, a Photoset or a Gallery
 * Fits into a sidebar widget too
+* Insert multiple galleries on same page with independent slideshow and pagination
 * View full size photos very quickly with easy navigation
 * View full size photos with slideshow
 * Fits automatically according to the width of the theme or you can select the width of the gallery yourself